szywyk/Machine-learning-Python/README.md

-# ml-python
+# Machine learning projects with Python
-FreeCodeCamp's course of Machine Learning with Python projects
+Links to Google Colab and Kaggle notebooks: